breitburg/inference-for-dart/README.md

 import 'package:inference/inference.dart';

 void main() async {
-    final model = InferenceModel(path: 'gpt-5.gguf');
+    // Create a model object from the path to the model file final model = InferenceModel(path: 'your_model.gguf');

     // Fetch and print the metadata of the model (e.g. name, flavor, etc.) final metadata = model.fetchMetadata();
-    print(metadata);
+    print('${metadata.name} by ${metadata.organization} under ${metadata.license}');

-    final engine = InferenceEngine(
+    // Create an inference engine using the model final engine = InferenceEngine(model);
-        // Required: The model to use for inference model,
-    );

-    // Initialize the inference and load the model into memory await engine.initialize();
+    // Load the model into memory, create context, vocabulary, etc. await engine.initialize();

     // Define the messages to send to the model final messages = [
+        ChatMessage.system(
+            'You are a helpful assistant running on ${Platform.operatingSystem}.'
+        ),
-        ChatMessage.human(content: 'Why is the sky blue?'),
+        ChatMessage.human('Why is the sky blue?'),
     ];

-    // Run the inference and print the output await for (final result in engine.chat(messages)) {
+    // Run the inference and print the output parts await for (final part in engine.chat(messages)) {
-        print(result.message.content);
+        print(part.message.content);
     }

-    // Offload the model from memory
+    // Offload the model from memory and free resources engine.dispose();
-    engine.dispose();
 }
 ```

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+Llama.cpp is a project by [GGML](https://ggml.ai/), and this project is built on top of it.
+Special thanks to:

+- [ggml-org/llama.cpp](https://github.com/ggml-org/llama.cpp) for the C++ backend.
+- [i-Naji/llama_cpp_dart](https://github.com/i-Naji/llama_cpp_dart) for the automated Dart bindings.